NBS5000/regexTutorial/basicRegexTutorial.md

 ## Summary

-The regex I'll be going through is this:
+The regex (cool sounding shorthand for Regular Expressions) I'll be going through is this:

 > ^[^\s@]+@[^\s@]+\.[^\s@]+$